-I concur that Slater does not anticipate claims 15 and 21, and reach that result for the following additional reason.
+I concur that Slater does not anticipate claim 15, and reach that result for the following additional reason.

-Independent claims 10 and 16 each recites a "transfixation screw hole comprising an inner surface configured to direct a transfixation screw through the transfixation screw hole such that the transfixation screw extends alongside the bridge portion at a trajectory configured to pass through a first position on the first bone and a second position on the second bone."
-A dispute between the parties is whether the claim recitation for "an inner surface configured to direct the transfixation screw . . . at a trajectory" is taught by Slater.
+Independent claim 10 recites a "transfixation screw hole comprising an inner surface configured to direct a transfixation screw through the transfixation screw hole such that the transfixation screw extends alongside the bridge portion at a trajectory configured to pass through a first position on the first bone and a second position on the second bone once the plate is placed across the joint."
+Ex.
+1001, 14:19-27 (emphasis added).
+A dispute between the parties is whether the claim recitation for "an inner surface configured to direct the transfixation screw... at a trajectory" is taught by Slater.
+Pet.
+27.

 To that point, Petitioner contends that Slater identifies openings 26 and 93 that "each receive a fixation screw that passes through those openings so that the screw is implanted at an angle."
 Pet.
 27 (citing Ex.
-1005, 11:19-21, 13:21-24, Figs. 1, 6, 7).
-More specifically, Petitioner contends that Slater's transfixation screw hole (26 or 93)... comprises an inner surface (unnumbered in Slater's drawings) configured to direct the transfixation screw (25) through the transfixation screw hole such that the transfixation screw extends through the bridge portion (portions of 5 and 20 or portions of 81 and 90) at a trajectory configured to pass through a first position on the first discrete bone (tibia 4), a portion of the joint (2), and a second position on the second discrete bone (talus 3) once the plate (1 or 80) is placed across the joint.

-Id. at 27-28 (citing Ex.
-1002 ¶¶ 116, 134; Ex.
+1005, 11:19-21, 13:21-24, Figs. 1 and 7).
+More specifically, Petitioner contends that Slater's "transfixation screw hole (26 or 93) . . . comprises an inner surface (unnumbered in Slater's drawings) configured to direct the transfixation screw (25) through the transfixation screw hole such that the transfixation screw extends through the bridge portion (portions of 5 and 20 or portions of 81 and 90) at a trajectory configured to pass through a first position on the first discrete bone (tibia 4), a portion of the joint (2), and a second position on the second discrete bone (talus 3) once the plate (1 or 80) is placed across the joint."
+Id. (citing Ex.
+1002 ¶ 111; Ex.
 1005, 11:19-25, 13:21-25).

 In its Response, Patent Owner directs our attention to Figure 1 of Slater, and contends that this Figure "depicts, in phantom, the use of a screw that passes through the tibia and terminates in the talus."
 PO Resp.
 10 (citing Ex.
 2002 ¶ 55).
 "The hole that the screw 25 passes through is constructed in a manner that allows the angle of the screw to be modified as the plate is affixed to the ankle joint."
 Id. (citing Ex.
 2002 ¶ 56; Ex.
 1005, 11:21-22).
 "This hole is described as 'slotted,' meaning that at least a portion of the hole towards the inner surface of the plate is oblong in one direction in order to allow the screw 25 to pass through at multiple angles."

-Id. (citing Ex.
-2002 ¶ 56; Ex.
+Id. (citing Ex. $2002 \P 56$; Ex.
 1005, 24:4-8); see also Ex.
-1005, 16:28-30 ("One significant advantage of the plate described is the oblique screw portal allowing for various angles and the ability to incorporate more joints into the arthrodesis as required."), Fig. 1.
+1005, 16:28-30 ("One significant advantage of the plate described . . . is the oblique screw portal allowing for various angles and the ability to incorporate more joints into the arthrodesis as required."), Fig. 1.